Douglas County Courthouse (Nebraska): Second courthouse

 The original building was found to be too small as early as 1869.
 The current site, a block between 17th, 18th, Farnam and Harney Streets, became available in 1878, and in 1879, a jail was built on the southwest corner of this lot.
 A completely new courthouse was opened on May 28, 1885.

 A 112 x 130 ft-wide building, outer walls were covered with sandstone and the inner walls were brick.
 The dome was iron and sheet metal that was sanded and painted to resemble stone, and was crowned by a 10 ft statue of Justice.
 Yule Marble tiled hallways and elaborate wrought iron staircases went throughout the building.

 The lynching of Joe Coe occurred outside the Courthouse in 1891.
 Angered because of believing that a young girl had died after being attacked by him (the girl had not died, and the allegation was never proven), hundreds of men had overwhelmed the small police force.
 They dragged Coe from his cell and hanged him from streetcar cables at the corner of 17th and Harney.

 When the new courthouse was built, the old building was torn down and recycled.
 Materials from the old courthouse building were used in the construction of the Lancaster Apartments at 25th Avenue and Marcy Street.
 The dark stone on the lower two stories and the white pillars at each of the main entrances were from the courthouse, as well as possibly some of the stones in the courtyard wall along the alley.

 Present courthouse

-Close up photo of courthouse; present day.

 John Latenser, a locally important architect, was hired to design a replacement building in 1908.
 It opened October 1, 1912.
 Built south of the old courthouse, the new building is six stories tall along Harney Street and five stories along Farnam.
 While the exterior walls are covered with unembellished Bedford stone, the interior halls have mosaic floors and marble wainscotings.
 Hardwood covers the interior of most offices, and vaults preserve county records.

 There were county offices on the main floor, second and third floors, and courtrooms on the fourth floor.
 The Douglas County Jail was on the fifth floor.